 I’ve heard turkeys gobble at coyotes and car alarms.
-I’ve watched them strut through school zones and supermarket parking lots.
-I once stood slack-jawed as a dozen jakes flowed around either side of my pickup like river water rushing past a midstream stone, and I’ve got video proof of one sprout-beard attempting to make love to the tire of that same pickup.
+I’ve seen them strut through school zones and supermarket parking lots.
+I once stood slack-jawed as a dozen jakes flowed around either side of my pickup like river water around a midstream stone.
+So it seems like they’d be easy to kill, doesn’t it?

-As I shouldered the bird and began the trek back to the truck, I smiled to myself.
+As I shouldered the bird and started the trek back to the truck, I smiled to myself.
 “Who’s the turkey now?”
 I thought.
 Then I bent over to pull a sticker out of my sock, lost my balance and fell over, landing face first in a fresh cow pie.
 Who’s the turkey now, indeed?